DiRoGa/LoL-Picker/README.md

 # LoL Picker
-A Python script that accepts and decides/lets you decide what champions to play in League of Legends.
+A Python script that accepts games and lets you automate champions to play in League of Legends.

 # ⚠️ WORK IN PROGRESS ⚠️
 All the files and coding in this repository might contain errors, bad syntax or general coding issues. <br>